ashishdasari148/Operating-Systems-Codes-EDU-/README.md

 # Operating-Systems-Codes EDUCATIONAL
-## some of my codes from Operating Systems laboratory
+### Some of my codes from Operating Systems laboratory